The Graduate College

 • Preliminary Round: Competitors will be assigned to one of the time slots and will present in person in a front of a panel of judges.
 The panel of judges will determine who moves to the Final Round.

-• Final Round: Finalists compete for the cash prizes.
-The Final Round will be videotaped and shared online after the event.
+• Final Round: Finalists compete for cash prizes.

 • In each round, a panel of judges will assess the presentations on the basis of the Judging Criteria.
 In the Final Round, a panel of judges will determine the first place, second place, and third place awards.